 Imagine if you put China and India together, cleaned it up, condensed it down in size and then quadrupled the prices; that would give you Singapore.

-It was common knowledge what was going on; the cab driver told me that at least half the people on the plane in from Jakarta would be doing the same thing.
+The cab driver told me that at least half the people on the early plane in from Jakarta would be doing the same thing.
 As soon as I said ‘Hilton Hotel’ he asked ‘visa run?’
 Clearly I didn’t look like the type of person who would be actually staying in the Hilton.

 This time I went for three days, which is probably long enough to do most of the things you want to do in Singapore.
-There is more to do if you have longer, but you should feel as if you’ve done the main stuff in three days.
+There is more to do if you have longer, but three days gives you time to do a fair bit.